 What You Do:

-- Ask your child to fill the sock 3/4 full with crumpled tissue paper or newspaper.
+- Ask your child to stuff the sock until it's ¾ full with crumpled tissue paper or newspaper.
 If you are using a sock made of thin or white fabric, try using light-colored tissue paper since newspaper may show through.

 - Cut two slits in the top of the sculpture's head where the ears would go.

 - Have your child cut out two bunny ears from the cardboard.
 What shape is a bunny's ear?

 - Help your child dab a small amount of glue on the ears, then insert them into the slits.